michaelchadwick/feep/README.md

 `-d, --duration`: number of milliseconds for the sound to last.

-`-save`: switch to save the resulting WAV file in the current directory.
+`--save`: switch to save the resulting WAV file in the current directory.
 Will create it in the format of `waveform_frequency-in-Hz_volume_duration.wav`.

-`-loud`: switch that displays note and file-making information.
+`--loud`: switch that displays note and file-making information.

 ## Examples

-* `feep` - play a C4 sine wave note at 50% full volume for 200 ms
+* `feep` - play a C4 sine wave note at 50% full volume for 100 ms
 * `feep -n Ab6 -w saw` - play a Ab6 sawtooth wave note at 50% full volume for 200 ms
 * `feep -n C#5 -w square -a 0.4 -d 500` - play a C#5 square wave note at 40% full volume for 500 ms
 * `feep -n 2000 -w triangle -a 0.8 -d 2000` - play a 2000Hz triangle wave note at 80% full volume for 2000 ms
 * `feep -n C3 -s major` - play a major scale with C3 as the root note
+* `feep -n D#5 -s whole_note -d 20` - play 20 degrees of a whole note scale with D#5 as the root note